 Being Human is a North American remake of The BBC's Being Human, created by Toby Whithouse.
 It debuted in January 2011 on Syfy.
 As with the original British show, it centers around a trio of friends, each a different sort of supernatural being: Aidan, a Friendly Neighborhood Vampire; Josh, a geeky and uptight werewolf; and Sally, a Cute Ghost Girl; all of whom live in an old Boston brownstone where they try (and usually fail) to be as human as possible.While the first season of the American version mirrors the plot of the BBC version's Series 1 to some extent, the plots diverge entirely in subsequent seasons, resulting in two shows with very different characters, lore, and storylines.News of the remake was initially met with a strong negative reaction, as most American remakes of British works end up being relatively poor.
-However, the show has proven to be very successful, being Syfy's highest-rated scripted drama for multiple seasons in a row, and is well-liked by Toby Whithouse himself.
-In the summer of 2013, Being Human made it full circle around the Atlantic, with the US version premiering in Britain on the UKTV-owned channel Watch.The show is currently in its fourth and final season.
+However, the show has proven to be very successful, being Syfy's highest-rated scripted drama for multiple seasons in a row, and is well-regarded by Toby Whithouse himself.
+In the summer of 2013, Being Human made it full circle around the Atlantic, with the US version premiering in Britain on the UKTV-owned channel Watch.The show lasted four seasons before concluding in 2014.

 Alas, Poor Villain: Marcus.
 After an entire season of acting like a hateful bastard, he gives us his origin story, where we learn that he was made a vampire only because Bishop couldn't turn his more desirable older brother, and then he was passed over as soon as Aidan came along.
 Marcus is basically the loyal good son who does what his father tells him, but Bishop only has love for the prodigal Aidan, and that burns him up with jealousy.
 When he finally gets a chance to act on his jealousy and kill Aidan, he ends up getting staked himself.